kitman20022002/front-end/front-end/react/hooks.md

 ### Key Points
 - Returns a stateful value, and a function to update it
-- Description
-- Only for funcailly compoment
+- Only for function compoment